cedricdxtr/cedricdxtr/README.md

 - 👋 Hi, I’m @cedricdxtr
-- 🌱 I’m currently graduate at Polytechnic University of the Philippines and National University Manila
+- 🌱 I graduated at Polytechnic University of the Philippines and National University Manila
 - 📫 You can contact me at cedricdextertagle@gmail.com